assetswap/doc-meme/core-features/market-discovery.md

 - DexScreener URLs
 - Even screenshots with token info

-**Best for:** Quick trades, social media finds, following calls
+**Best for:** Quick trades, social media finds, following calls.
+Perfect for users who discover tokens outside the platform and want to leverage our [scoring system](dashboard.md#token-scoring-system) before trading.

 ### Method 3: Dashboard Discovery
-Browse and analyze all tokens systematically.
+Browse and analyze all tokens systematically using our [Dashboard](dashboard.md) with its comprehensive [Token Scoring System](dashboard.md#token-scoring-system).

 **How it works:**
 1. Go to Dashboard